-Engineers and Geoscientists who wish to obtain a basic understanding of well test interpretation and the skills required to use PIE.
+Who Should Attend?
+Engineers and Geoscientists who wish to obtain a basic

 The individuals attending the course should be able to develop their skills to a level where they will be able to do the analysis themselves and contribute knowledgeably to a department or asset that has some involvement in this area.